Association of American Universities

-Organization
+History

+20th century

-The AAU was founded on February 28, 1900, by a group of 14 Doctor of Philosophy degree-granting universities (Note: The Association of American Universities was founded by the University of California, the University of Chicago, Catholic University of America, Clark University, Columbia University, Cornell University, Harvard University, Johns Hopkins University, the University of Michigan, Princeton University, the University of Pennsylvania, Stanford University, the University of Wisconsin, and Yale University, all of which were its first members.) in the United States to strengthen and standardize American doctoral programs.
+AAU was founded on February 28, 1900, by a group of 14 Doctor of Philosophy degree-granting universities (Note: The Association of American Universities was founded by the University of California, the University of Chicago, Catholic University of America, Clark University, Columbia University, Cornell University, Harvard University, Johns Hopkins University, the University of Michigan, Princeton University, the University of Pennsylvania, Stanford University, the University of Wisconsin, and Yale University, all of which were its first members.) in the United States to strengthen and standardize American doctoral programs.
 American universities—starting with University of Michigan and Johns Hopkins University in 1876—were adopting the research-intensive German model of higher education.
 Lack of standardization damaged European universities' opinions of their American counterparts and many American students attended graduate school in Europe instead of staying in the U.S. The presidents of Harvard University, Columbia University, Johns Hopkins University, the University of Chicago, and the University of California sent a letter of invitation to nine other universities—Clark University, Catholic University of America, Cornell University, the University of Michigan, Princeton University, the University of Pennsylvania, Stanford University, the University of Wisconsin, and Yale University—to meet in Chicago in February 1900 to promote and raise standards.
 The AAU's founding members elected Harvard's Charles William Eliot as the association's first president and Stanford's David Starr Jordan as its first chairman.

 In 1914, the AAU began accrediting undergraduate education at its member and other schools.
 German universities used the "AAU Accepted List" to determine whether a college's graduates were qualified for graduate programs.
 Regional accreditation agencies existed in the U.S. by the 1920s, and the AAU ended accrediting schools in 1948.

 For its first six decades, the AAU functioned as a club for the presidents and deans of elite research universities to informally discuss educational matters, and its day-to-day operations were managed by an executive secretary.
 In the 1970s, the AAU shifted to a role of active advocacy on behalf of its members' interests; dues were raised, more staff members were hired, and its chief executive was given the title of president and the duty of becoming far more publicly visible than his predecessors.

+21st century

-Today, the AAU consists of 71 U.S. and Canadian universities of varying sizes and missions that share a commitment to research.
-The six newest members, added in 2023, are: Arizona State University; George Washington University; the University of California, Riverside; the University of Miami; the University of Notre Dame; and the University of South Florida.
+As of 2025, the AAU consists of 71 U.S. and Canadian universities of varying sizes and missions that share a commitment to research.
+The six newest members, added in 2023, are Arizona State University, George Washington University, the University of California, Riverside, the University of Miami, the University of Notre Dame, and the University of South Florida.

 The organization's primary purpose is to provide a forum for the development and implementation of institutional and national policies in order to strengthen programs in academic research, scholarship, and education at the undergraduate, graduate, and professional levels.